Chris E. Vargas: Resident artist program

 The museum has an amorphous residency program that offers no physical structure and makes no demands of the resident artist.
 Tuesday Smillie was the inaugural resident artist.

 Residencies and awards

 Vargas received a 2016 Creative Capital Grant in Emerging Fields, was a Community Engagement Artist in Residence at Yerba Buena Center for the Arts, and received a Fire Island Artist Residency.
 Vargas' videos have won prizes at the Ann Arbor Film Festival.

+In 2025, Vargas was awarded a Guggenheim Fellowship.